nERD8932/SonoGrapher/README.md

 - **Template:** Modify the output document template in SonoGrapherTemplate.docx
 - **Logging:** Logs are stored in backend/logs/debug.log using a rotating file handler.
 Temporary uploads are managed in backend/uploaded/.

+### Running the React Webapp Frontend

+No additional setup necessary!
+If you've installed the backend, you should be able to access the webapp on the root page (`http://localhost:5000/` by default)

+* Drag and drop your file into the designated area, or select it through the file selector.
+* Adjust the URI and Auth token if need be, and press generate
+* The generated document will automatically get downloaded!

 ### Running the Desktop Frontend

 Here is a general overview of how to run the desktop frontend